saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ## Research Question 1

-In the below code, I have filtered the original data with the state name and aggregate the whole data based to get an average time taken for completing the HFS process.
+In the below code, we have filtered the original date by state and facility and processed the data to show the average delays to complete the HFS enrollment process.

-In the Below code, I have built a model to see if it has a better confidence in between the attributes in the data frame or not tried to get a predict value for over all data for Iowa
+Firstly, we'll show our model that demonstrates that facility is a large predictor of overall enrollment delays.

 ### Iowa